Dear readers of ADxS.org, please forgive the disruption.

 1.2.2.
 Glucocorticoid receptor (GR)

-The GR is associated with 2 heat shock proteins9
+The GR is associated with 2 heat shock proteins.9

 1.2.2.1.
 Appearance of the GR

-The GR occurs with the greatest density17
+The GR occurs with the highest density17

 • In the parvocellular paraventricular nucleus (PVN) of the hypothalamus